zehantan6970/GSCVM/Readme.md

+# SPVoteNet: Registration of 3D Point Clouds with SuperPoint Votes
 Pytorch implementation of SPVoteNet for paper "SPVoteNet: Registration of 3D Point Clouds with SuperPoint Votes" This paper focus on outlier rejection for 3D point clouds registration.
 ![fig1](figures/Fig1.png)